jrheard/blog/_drafts/pure_functions.md

 Programs written this way contain lots of little functions that can each be easily understood, modified, and tested.
 As you do your daily work, think about how you can nudge your program a little bit closer toward being shaped like this! 😎

+## Appendix: Smells To Watch Out For

+* If a function takes no inputs, it's probably impure.
+* If a function has no output, it's probably impure.
+* If a function is async, it's probably impure.
+* If you need to use mocks when testing a function, it's probably impure.

 ## References
 * [Hoist Your I/O](https://www.youtube.com/watch?v=PBQN62oUnN8)